mitchr/gossip/README.md

 To add a server password, use `gossip -s`.
 This will prompt you to enter a password and then save the bcrypt-ed hash in `config.json`.
 Similarly to add a new server operator, you can use `gossip -o`.

+You can register an account using `REGISTER PASS <pass>`.
+By default, `REGISTER` uses your current nick as the username.
+If you are connected with a client tls certificate, `REGISTER CERT` will grab its fingerprint and use that for authentication.
+User accounts only support SASL authentication, so you must use `PLAIN` or `SCRAM-256` for passwords, or `EXTERNAL` for certificate authentication.
+User accounts are by default stored in an in-memory sqlite database.
+You can specify a specific db file by changing the `datasource` config property.

 ## References
 - [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459)
 - [RFC 2812](https://datatracker.ietf.org/doc/html/rfc2812)